o-romanova/Portfolio/README.md

 ### Olga Romanova
 # Portfolio.
 Business Intelligence Analyst

 This entire project is based on the same [Superstore dataset](Sample-Superstore-dataset.xls).
-All the tools below I used to answer the same question: where the money come from and where it is lost.
+I used the tools listed below  to answer the same question: where does the money come from and where is it lost?

 ## SQL
-To start with, I decided trying working with this dataset without any changes.
-Below are some examples of queries that repeat questions that I asked in data visualization parts.
+To begin, I decided to work with the dataset as is, without any alterations.
+Below are some examples of queries that address the questions I explored in the data visualization parts.

 I used PostgreSQL and DBeaver.